maxitg/SetReplace/Documentation/SymbolsAndFunctions/UtilityFunctions/HypergraphToGraph.md

 ## **"StructurePreserving"**

-Convert a hypergraph to a graph by preserving its structure.
+Converts a hypergraph to a graph by preserving its structure.
 This is achieved by a one-to-one correspondance between vertices and hyperedges in the hypergraph and 2 different kind of vertices - `{"Hyperedge", hyperedgeIndex_, vertexIndex_}` and `{"Vertex", vertexName_}` - in the graph:

 ```wl
 In[]:= HypergraphToGraph[